stevedxfph/tscript34-p0012-lib01/README.md

 No.  It won't let you use your proper `groupId` and `artifactId` or `version`.
 It derives those itself using your GitHub username, project name, and tag.
-Which arguably is a simpler way to do things, but maybe you don't want to couple the name of your proect to where it happens to be hosted.
+Which arguably is a simpler way to do things, but maybe you don't want to couple the name of your project to where it happens to be hosted.

 ### Can I get GitHub to build and host packages for me?